verusmedia/android-verusmediasdk/README.md

 ```
 <a name="video"></a>
 ### How to get Video Ads
-For getting video ads you need initialize the `Video` class with your `Context`, call the `loadVideoAd()` function and send your placementId, your `VideoOnLoadListener` and a verified flag, the last will determine wether we show a VeriView Video Ad or a regular Video Ad.
+To get a video ad you need initialize the `Video` class with your `Context`, call the `loadVideoAd()` function and send your placementId, your `VideoOnLoadListener` and a verified flag, the last will determine wether we show a VeriView™ Video Ad or a regular Video Ad.

-The `VideoOnLoadListener` has two methods that will be called to get an status when the Ad finishes.
+The `VideoOnLoadListener` has two methods that will be called with a `VideoStatus` when the Ad finishes.
-The status types are:
+The `VideoStatus` enumeration types are:

 `COMPLETED`, `COMPLETED_VERIFIED`, `AD_ERROR_RS` and `NO_INTERNET`

-Which are in `VideoStatus` enum.

 Here is an example on how to get a Video Ad: